Pilot Locations

 RPS serves approximately 22,000 students, with Black students comprising over 70% of the district's enrollment.
 The district faces one of the highest poverty rates in Virginia, with over 66% of students from low-income families.

 Historically, Richmond has struggled with low youth voter participation, making it an important location for early civic education.
-Being the state capital of Virginia, and the city’s rich history in civil rights and democracy, provides a meaningful and important backdrop for engaging students in civic leadership and participation.
+As the state capital of Virginia with a rich history in civil rights and democracy, Richmond provides a meaningful backdrop for engaging students in civic leadership and participation.

 We are excited to work with RPS as a pilot school district to further our mission and help activate civic pride and responsibility in the next generation!